smart-on-fhir/smart-on-fhir.github.io/tutorials/javascript/index.md

 * `read`: fetch a single resource, given its id
 * `search`: search for resources that match a set of criteria

-In general, you can make API calls thare are scoped to the current patient by using `smart.context.patient`, as follows:
+In general, you can make API calls that are scoped to the current patient by using `smart.context.patient`, as follows:

 ```